 Quality Assurance System

-The UPM's Escuela Técnica Superior de Ingenieros Informáticos, which is responsible for the PhD in Software, Systems and Computing Program, participated in the first ANECA AUDIT call and submitted a design of the Escuela Técnica Superior de Ingenieros Informáticos Internal Quality Assurance System (IQAS-UPMFI).
-IQAS-UPMFI covers all the undergraduate and postgraduate degree programs that are taught at the Escuela Técnica Superior de Ingenieros Informáticos.
-It received the ANECA Certification Commission’s final positive report for the submitted IQAS-UPMFI design in 2009.
+The UPM's Escuela Técnica Superior de Ingenieros Informáticos, which is responsible for the PhD in Software, Systems and Computing Programme, participated in the first ANECA AUDIT call and submitted a design for the Escuela Técnica Superior de Ingenieros Informáticos' Internal Quality Assurance System (SGIC-FIUPM).
+SGIC-FIUPM covers all undergraduate and postgraduate degree programmes taught at the Escuela Técnica Superior de Ingenieros Informáticos.
+It received a final positive report from the ANECA Certification Commission for the SGIC-FIUPM design submitted in 2009.

-Article 93 of the UPM statutes states that there should be a UPM PhD Committee to deal with all matters related to PhD degree programs.
-In addition, the IQAS-UPMFI specifies that there should be an Academic Committee for each PhD program taught at any school, whose main competences were defined at the School Board meeting held on May 6, 2009.
+Article 93 of the UPM bylaws states that there must be a UPM PhD Committee to address all matters related to PhD degree programmes.
+In addition, the SGIC-FIUPM specifies that there must be an Academic Committee for each PhD programme taught at any school, whose main responsibilities were defined at the School Board meeting held 6 May 2009.

-The competences assigned to the PhD in Software, Systems and Computing Academic Committee (CADSSC) include the regulation and the organization of the system for supervising students’ academic and research activities, as well as the revision of the students' annual reports.
-For this purpose, the student is assigned an advisor at the time of admission.
-The advisor will be a PhD program faculty member holding a PhD in charge of supervising the students' studies.
-The CADSSC also annually gathers and analyzes student research results outlined in the annual report that they are required to submit and which is supervised by their thesis advisor.
-The CADSSC may make, where appropriate, suggestions about how to improve the research process followed by the student.
+The responsibilities assigned to the PhD in Software, Systems and Computing Academic Committee (CADSSC) include regulation and organization of the system for supervising student academic and research activities, as well as review of the students' annual reports.
+To this end, the student is assigned an advisor upon admission.
+This advisor is a PhD programme faculty member with a PhD who is in charge of supervising the students' studies.
+On an annual basis, the CADSSC also gathers and analyzes results from student research.
+These results, which they are required to submit, are outlined in the annual report and supervised by their thesis advisor.
+The CADSSC may make, when appropriate, suggestions on how the student may improve his or her research process.

-The IQAS-UPMFI PR/CL/2.3/001 "Mobility Process for Students Studying at other Higher Education Institutions" and PR/CL/2.3/002 "Mobility Process for Students from other Higher Educations Studying at the Escuela Técnica Superior de Ingenieros Informáticos" guidelines are responsible for the student mobility process.
-Both the Office of the Vice Rector for International Relations and the Office of the Vice Rector for Students also encourage the dissemination of and participation in international mobility programs providing the entire UPM student community with information and additional strategic and financial assistance.
+The SGIC-FIUPM PR/CL/004 ("Mobility OUT") and PR/CL/005 ("Mobility IN") guidelines are responsible for the student mobility process.
+Both the Office of the Vice-Rector for Internationalization and the Office of the Vice-Rector for Students also encourage the dissemination of, and participation in, international mobility programmes providing the entire UPM student community with information and additional strategic and financial assistance.
 The UPM is also a Columbus Platform partner.
-Otherwise, the Associate Dean for International Affairs is responsible for the organization, direction and management of student internationalization and mobility at the Escuela Técnica Superior de Ingenieros Informáticos.
+Otherwise, the Associate Dean for Internationalization is responsible for the organization, direction and management of student internationalization and mobility at the Escuela Técnica Superior de Ingenieros Informáticos.

-One of the measures to promote student mobility is language training through the UPM's Language Program for Internationalization (PROLINTER).
+One of the measures to promote student mobility is language training through the UPM's Centro de Lenguas.

 PhD graduate monitoring

-This new PhD program is expected to continue to establish cooperative relationships with other academic institutions, administrations and companies, as other programs have done in the past.
-Over half of the students admitted to preceding PhD programs came from other, national or international universities.
+This PhD programme is expected to continue to establish cooperative relationships with other academic institutions, administrations and companies, as other programmes have done in the past.
+Over half of the students admitted to previous PhD programmes came from other national or international universities.

-Also, a high percentage of graduates of our programs have subsequently pursued their professional and research activity at other national and international research and teaching institutions.
-Collaboration with a number of Latin American institutions (for example, Uruguay’s Universidad ORT, Chile’s Universidad Católica del Norte and Universidad Central, Peru’s Pontificia Universidad Católica or UNEG-Venezuela Luz), with which joint PhD programs have been operating for several years, has been specially close.
-These partnerships were intended to contribute through our PhD program to the training of researchers beyond the possibilities offered through face-to-face training in Spain.
-Thanks to these partnerships many graduates from these institutions have been able to find jobs at those or nearby institutions.
+Moreover, a high percentage of programmes’ graduates have subsequently pursued their professional and research activity at other national and international research and educational institutions.
+There has been especially close collaboration with a number of Latin American institutions (for example, Uruguay’s Universidad ORT, Chile’s Universidad Católica del Norte and Universidad Central, Peru’s Pontificia Universidad Católica or UNEG-Venezuela Luz), with which joint PhD programmes have been operating for several years.
+These partnerships were intended to contribute through our PhD programme to training researchers beyond the possibilities offered through face-to-face training in Spain.
+Thanks to these partnerships, many graduates from these institutions found employment at these or nearby institutions.

-Additionally, there are plans to launch a system of annual graduate student surveys in order to monitor the evolution of job placements over time and supplement the information provided by the IQAS-UPMFI.
-These annual surveys are also designed to find out how satisfied graduates are with the training they received and how useful it was with regard to their future employment.
-The survey data will be studied and analyzed in order to draw the necessary corrective conclusions to improve the quality of the PhD training.
+Additionally, an annual graduate student survey system monitors the evolution of job placements over time, and supplement the information provided by the SGIC-FIUPM.
+These annual surveys are also designed to learn how satisfied graduates are with the training they have received, and how useful it was with regard to their future employment.
+The survey data is studied and analyzed in order to draw the necessary corrective conclusions to improve the quality of the PhD training.
 These findings will be used to update and remodel research lines and research topics in order to meet the needs of modern society, as well as to improve or modify the design of PhD student training activities.

-We are not currently aware of any graduate students who have not found a job in the three years following upon their PhD thesis defense.
-The available information on PhD in Software and Systems and PhD in Advanced Computing for Sciences and Engineering graduates shows that most graduates found a job at different, national and international universities, as well as at companies or public agencies in both Spain and in other countries.
+We are not currently aware of any graduate students who have not found employment within three years after their PhD thesis defence.
+The information available shows that most graduates found employment at different national and international universities, as well as at companies or public agencies in both Spain and in other countries.